-Once the sub-project activities and areas are clearly defined, and in consultation with local communities, arrangements for registering grievances and/or complaints from project-affected and/or impacted people will be developed and relevant to that given subproject.
-Multiple access points will be provided (e.g., toll-free telephone number, short-message-system/SMS, website, email, etc.) so that beneficiaries will know whom to contact about their concerns.
-The contact information of FAO, UNDP, WFP, SFD, PWP and SMEPS will be shared with target communities in local (Arabic) languages.
+Once the sub-project activities and areas are clearly defined during implementation of the AF, and in consultation with local communities, arrangements for registering grievances and/or complaints from project-affected and/or impacted people will utilise the already existing grievances mechanism followed by UNDP, FAO and IPs which includes multiple access points are provided (e.g., toll-free telephone number, short-message-system/SMS, website, email, etc.) so that beneficiaries know whom to contact about their concerns.
+The contact information of FAO, UNDP, WFP, SFD, PWP and SMEPS are shared with target communities in local (Arabic) languages.

-Where the community members or potential beneficiaries see the risk of being excluded from the project, they can contact the project partners via the access points mentioned above.
-Staff will treat complaints with respect by listening, accepting and receiving the complaints from the recipient communities.
-If complaints can be solved immediately on the spot in a more amicable way, then staff must be encouraged (and managed) to explore it fully, and clearly documents it in the project document for records and archives, as well as lessons learned to feed into next generation projects in Yemen and/or sub-region, sharing the same cultural behaviour.
+Where the community members or potential beneficiaries see the risk of being excluded from the project's Additional Financing, they can contact the project partners via the access points mentioned above.
+Staff will treat complaints with respect by listening, accepting, and receiving the complaints from the recipient communities.
+If complaints can be solved immediately on the spot in a more amicable way, then staff are encouraged (and managed) to explore it fully, and clearly documents it in the project document for records and archives, as well as lessons learned to feed into next generation projects in Yemen and/or sub-region, sharing the same cultural behavior.

-The above access points will be established at the level of central offices of FAO, WFP, SMEPS and SFD.
-The SFD and PWP and SMEPS has also an established mechanism in place at the level of its field offices and branches throughout the country.
-On the ground level, FAO Monitoring & Evaluation Officers will be in charge of day-to-day monitoring of activities in the field and will regularly report to PMU any cases revealed with regards to the feedback and complaint.
-Similarly, UNDP Safeguard and M&E officers and specialist will be following up and reporting with SFD and PWP in any complaints and HCM to the WB, PMU and UNDP HQ.
+The above access points are established at the level of central offices of FAO, WFP, SMEPS and SFD.
+The SFD and PWP and SMEPS have also an established mechanism in place at the level of their field offices and branches throughout the country.
+On the ground level, FAO Monitoring & Evaluation Officers are in charge of day-to-day monitoring of activities in the field and are regularly reporting to PMU any cases revealed with regards to the feedback and complaint.
+Similarly, UNDP Safeguard and M&E officers and specialist are following up and reporting with SFD and PWP in any complaints and HCM to the WB, PMU and UNDP HQ.

-Dedicated staff from UNDP, including Project manager and deputy, M&E (international and two national staff) and Safeguard (IESS, ESS, OHS and Gender officer) will be working collaboratively with SFD and PWP to ensure handling the complaints cases according to WB and UNDP safeguards requirements.
-Besides SFD and PWP have existed system and designated staff to on safeguard, M&E and Gender specialist to ensure handling the complaints at fields, branches, and HQ offices.
+Dedicated staff from UNDP, including Project manager and deputy, M&E (international and two national staff) and Safeguard (IESS, ESS, OHS and Gender officer) are working collaboratively with SFD and PWP to ensure handling the complaints cases according to WB and UNDP safeguards requirements.
+Besides, SFD and PWP have existing system and designated staff to on safeguard, M&E and Gender specialist to ensure handling the complaints at fields, branches, and HQ offices.

-A dedicated person at the FAO Representation level (i.e., Project Task Team Leader [TTL]'s Team Assistant) will assist both the TTL and the Social and Environmental safeguards specialist, as well as the GBV specialist, in properly recording all complaints and other grievances taken to ensure timely recording and address of project stakeholders' complaints and efforts to seek restoration or enforcement of their human rights.
-In short, this team will be responsible for regularly recording complaints received by FAO, WFP, SMEPS and SFD and ensure both their timely management including recording how they were addressed.
-Quarterly status reports aggregating information on grievances received and addressed will be prepared and shared with the PMU for concordance, prior to being shared with the World Bank and made available for external monitoring and evaluation purposes for the Components 2, 3 and 4.
+A dedicated person at the FAO Representation level (i.e., Project Task Team Leader [TTL]'s Team Assistant) assists both the TTL and the Social and Environmental safeguards specialist, as well as the GBV specialist, in properly recording all complaints and other grievances taken to ensure timely recording and address of project stakeholders' complaints and efforts to seek restoration or enforcement of their human rights.
+In short, this team is responsible for regularly recording complaints received by FAO, WFP, SMEPS and SFD and ensure both their timely management including recording how they were addressed.
+Quarterly status reports aggregating information on grievances received and addressed are prepared and shared with the PMU for concordance, prior to being shared with the World Bank and made available for external monitoring and evaluation purposes for the Components 2, 3 and 4.